 Equipment moving between projects within the County should be free of soil and further disinfected with a 1-2% active ingredient bleach solution if coming from a known Clubroot infected area or unless specified by the landowner.

 It is important to keep in mind that equipment sanitation serves many purposes.
 Proper sanitation procedures will assist in preventing the spread of invasive species, Clubroot and other soil borne diseases.

 Further information on cleaning equipment can be found on Alberta Agricultures

-Website under the title "Best Management Practices for Disinfesting Farm Machinery and Equipment to Prevent the Spread of Clubroot"
+Website under the title "Best Management Practices - Equipment Sanitation"